Cinema of the Middle East: History of the Industry

 Following the Lebanese Civil War (1975–1990), cinema infrastructure and many of the film reels were destroyed.
 The Egyptian filmmakers went back to Egypt since it was more politically stable especially following the end of the film ideology set by the public film sector.
 The Civil War in Lebanon brought more complications to filmmaking, especially when it came to resources.
 There, the focus was creating commercial films for television.
 This included entertainment shows for comedy, news reels, political documentaries (which were read by viewers differently depending on which political party they supported), and melodramas that were usually knock-offs of popular films.
 One film medium that became incredibly popular during the war was the viewing and creation of films through home video.
-This led the film West Beyrouth (Ziad Doueiri, 1998) to become a very popular feature film amongst Lebanese people at the time.
+This led the film West Beyrouth (Ziad Doueiri, 1998) to become a very popular feature film among Lebanese people at the time.
 The film highlighted the war through a narrative that combined clips and elements of home video with a conventional film (in a Lebanese dialect).
 This kickstarted Lebanese cinema into a renaissance period and helped solve the identity crisis.

 Lebanon's modern film industry has only become more developed and more productive since then.
 Its current infrastructure (2019) includes some of the biggest and most numerous film institutions and funding bodies such AFAC (Arab Fund for Arts and Culture), Al Mawred (government), and Zoomal (crowd funding), and more.
 As for film festivals, Lebanon hosts the annual Beirut International Film Festival alongside less notable film festivals.
 As a result, by 2016 Lebanon has been one of the leading countries in cinema production.
 Though, due to a lack of mainstream infrastructure and bodies which support more independent cinema, it leads on independent movies front by producing 20% of Arab independent cinema a year.

 Lebanon's modern film industry has only become more developed and more productive since then.
 In recent years, two Lebanese films have been nominated for an Academy Award for Best Foreign Language Film, The Insult (Ziad Doueiri 2017) and Capernaum (Nadine Labaki, 2018).

-Notable Directors and Films
+Directors and films

 Oman

 The cinema of Oman is reportedly small, with only one major film having been released.
 It hosts the Muscat Film Festival annually since 2005.
 Al-Boom, Oman's first feature-length film, premiered in 2006.